IDAES/idaes-pse/docs/property_models/activity_coefficient.rst

 	</ul>
 	</body>

-The ``valid_phase`` argument denotes the phases a user expects for a given set of inlet conditions.
-For example, if the user knows with certainty that the valid phase will be only Liquid or Vapor, then it is best not include the complex flash equilibrium constraints in the model.
-If the user does not specify any option, then the package defaults to a 2 phase assumption meaning that the phase equilibrium will be computed.
+The ``valid_phase`` argument denotes the valid phases for a given set of inlet conditions.
+For example, if the user knows a priori that the it will only be a single phase (for example liquid only), then it is best not to include the complex flash equilibrium constraints in the model.
+If the user does not specify any option, then the package defaults to a 2 phase assumption meaning that the constraints to compute the phase equilibrium will be computed.

 The ``activity_coeff_model`` denotes the liquid phase assumption to be used.
 If the user does not specify any option, then the package defaults to asuming an ideal liquid assumption.